seongjoojung/VASP-force-correction-patch/README.md

 patch -i "path_to_patch_file"/force_correction.patch
 ```

 ## How to use

 There are 6 new INCAR tags.

 `FORCES_X`
 : Individual forces of ions in the x direction, in the order that appears in POSCAR.
-Corresponds to Born effective charges in constrained-forces calculation.
+Corresponds to Born effective charge tensor component $Z^*_{\alpha x}$ in constrained-forces calculation, where the electric field direction is $\alpha$.
+Default is 0 for all ions.

 `FORCES_Y`
 : Individual forces of ions in the y direction, in the order that appears in POSCAR.
-Corresponds to Born effective charges in constrained-forces calculation.
+Corresponds to Born effective charge tensor component $Z^*_{\alpha y}$ in constrained-forces calculation, where the electric field direction is $\alpha$.
+Default is 0 for all ions.

 `FORCES_Z`
 : Individual forces of ions in the z direction, in the order that appears in POSCAR.
-Corresponds to Born effective charges in constrained-forces calculation.
+Corresponds to Born effective charge tensor component $Z^*_{\alpha z}$ in constrained-forces calculation, where the electric field direction is $\alpha$.
+Default is 0 for all ions.

 `SCALING`
 : Sets the scaling parameter of forces.
 Corresponds to $-\mathcal{E}$ (electric field, V/&#8491;) in constrained-forces calculation.
 Default is 0.

 `LFIX_XY`
-: Does not relax lattice constants a and b if set to `TRUE`. (independent z) Default is `FALSE`.
+: Does not relax lattice constants a and b if set to `TRUE`. (perpendicular z) Default is `FALSE`.

 `LFIX_Z`
-: Does not relax lattice constant c if set to `TRUE`. (independent z) Default is `FALSE`.
+: Does not relax lattice constant c if set to `TRUE`. (perpendicular z) Default is `FALSE`.

 ## :warning: **Symmetry is your enemy** :warning: